MostwantedRBX/login/readme.md

 Testing login hashing and comparing using bcrypt and sqlite3... please don't use real passwords if you do try this publicly for some reason.
-It displayed your passwords after the login.

-TODO: comment code
+Currently it has a way to sign up, login, a way to track sessions with tokens, and a way to log out.

+Your username is displayed in the top right when you are logged in.